awsdocs/aws-config-developer-guide/doc_source/customresources-cli.md

 ## Record a Configuration Item<a name="add-custom-resource-type-cli"></a>

-Record a configuration item for a third\-party resouce or a custom resource type using the following procedure:
+Record a configuration item for a third\-party resource or a custom resource type using the following procedure:

 Ensure you register the resource type `MyCustomNamespace::Testing::WordPress` with its matching schema\.